 Harvesting and using rainwater will allow you to start to understand the sheer quantity of water that you use daily for specific purposes.
 If you are using the harvested rainwater for irrigation purposes, you will start to realize just how much water your landscaping requires, rather than just relying on an automatic sprinkler system that comes on a few times a week to water your landscaping.
 From this knowledge, you can start the discussion of potentially converting your landscaping to more native plants that are adapted to your local area or potentially changing some of the landscaping areas to areas that don’t require water.
 This can include changing turf areas to areas of plants or shrubs or changing areas to more xeriscape areas.

 The founders of IWS had the opportunity to serve in the US Peace Corps in Suriname, South America.
 While stationed there, we relied on rainwater harvesting systems for all of our drinking and cooking water supply.
 During the wet season, there would be enough rainfall so we could perform some bathing and dish/clothes washing with the collected rainwater.
 During the dry season, it was another story.
 In order to preserve our harvested rainwater for the important uses of drinking and cooking, we would use the local river to wash our dishes, clothes, and ourselves.
-When you have to walk ½ a mile to the river to wash your dishes, clothes, and yourself, you soon start to appreciate the ability of turning on a faucet and have clean, potable water come out of it.
+When you have to walk ½ a mile to the river to wash your dishes, clothes, and yourself, you soon start to appreciate the ability to turn on a faucet and have clean, potable water come out of it.

 In terms of system design, these systems can be implemented without much thought or they can employ feasibility studies that take into account many different factors for the site.